About the Fund

 - Companies limited by shares

 - Organisations who have not worked in partnership with staff at Calderdale College in the development of this project.
 Involvement of students is also encouraged.

 - Individuals who owe money to Calderdale College

 There is a total of £6,500 available for awards from the Fund 2019 – 2020.

 The maximum grant for groups is £3,000 and the maximum for individuals is £1,000.

 Applications for groups must meet one or more of the following priorities:

-Your application should show how you will contribute to the priorities above, in terms of outputs, (such as numbers of students engaged, numbers of people accessing educational activities they wouldn’t otherwise have been able to access, numbers of new educational attainment projects, numbers of students facing disadvantage who have been supported, etc)
+Your application should show how you will contribute to the priorities above, in terms of outputs, (such as numbers of students engaged, numbers of students facing disadvantage who have been supported, etc).